 - Belongs to Which Tribe: Konyak Tribe

 The largest concentration of Konyak people is found in the Mon district of Nagaland, where this festival is celebrated with full zeal.
-This festival of Nagaland is celebrated by one of the seventh tribes dwelling in Nagaland, the Konyak Tribe.
-Another highlight of the Aoleng Festival is that it coincides with Konyak New Year.
-The Konyak community celebrates this festival to mark the spring arrival in association with the upcoming harvest's good outcome.
-Local people pray to the almighty by sacrificing animals.
+This festival of Nagaland is enjoyed by one of the seventh tribes dwelling in Nagaland, the Konyak Tribe.
+Another highlight of the Aoleng Festival is it coincides with Konyak New Year.
+The Konyak community celebrates this festival to mark the spring arrival associated with the upcoming harvest's good outcome.
+In addition, local people pray to the almighty by sacrificing animals.

-The assortment of unique traditions, customs, and rituals are observed at this festival.
-Food and traditional beer is served during the Aoleng Festival.
-One can come across tribal people wearing their traditional attires followed by unique jewelry.
-If you want to witness the splendor of the Konyak people tribe and their unique kind of celebration, attend the Aoleng Festival that is held in April.
+An assortment of unique traditions, customs, and rituals are observed at this festival.
+Food and traditional beer are served during the Aoleng Festival.
+In addition, one can come across tribal people wearing their traditional attire and unique jewelry.
+If you want to witness the splendor of the Konyak people tribe and their particular kind of celebration, attend the Aoleng Festival that is held in April.

 Why Attend the Aoleng Festival?

-If you are a folk music enthusiast then this is a perfect festival which you can attend.
-You will meet tattooed members of the Konyak Tribe which were once known for their fantastic headhunting skills.
+If you are a folk music enthusiast, this is a perfect festival you can attend.
+You will meet tattooed members of the Konyak Tribe, which were once known for their fantastic headhunting skills.
 The tribal people are so friendly with the tourists.
-So, attend Aoleng Festival and meet the head-hunting community.
+So, attend Aoleng Festival and meet the headhunting community.